joshjluo/personal-finance-guide/docs/credit.md

 A lender takes on more risk when they give money to someone with a low credit score compared to someone with a high credit score.
 If a lender thinks you won't be able to pay them back, they're going to charge higher interest rates to help cover that risk of losing their money; to them, some money is better than no money.
 That means people with lower credit scores end up paying more money than those with higher credit scores.
 If your credit score isn't good enough, lenders might not even give you the option of borrowing from them.

 How does this affect you?
 Suppose you have a bad credit score and you want to buy a house.
-You might have to pay higher interest rates on that borrowed money; if you're score is really terrible, they might not even lend you the money at all.
+You might have to pay higher interest rates on that borrowed money; if your score is really terrible, they might not even lend you the money at all.
 If you want to lease an apartment, the landlord may want to see your credit score to judge how likely you are to pay rent.
 Same with borrowing money to buy a car.

 Basically, you want a good credit score, and you can only have a credit score if you borrow money.
 You just need to make sure your borrowing small amounts and paying it back consistently to maintain a good credit score.